edgi-govdata-archiving/eot-nomination-tool/README.md

 We have published a version of the chrome Extension [on the Chrome Store](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok).
 Just click on that link in Chrome and hit ```add to Chrome```!

-### Don't follow these instructions on Guerilla Day!
-Instead Install from Stre as above
+### Don't follow these instructions on Guerilla Archiving Day!
+Instead Install from Store as above
 1. Download or Clone this repo: https://github.com/CivicTechTO/presidential-harvest-nomination-tool
 <img src="https://raw.githubusercontent.com/mi-lee/presidential-harvest-nomination-tool/master/docs/img/gitclone.png" width="700" align="middle")/>